stmDAO/smarterp-cai-evaluation/README.md

 Then we found out about the Bark model, which is a mix between existing TTS models and generative (GPT like) models.
 We decided that this generation tool was better to try to evaluate the system, as we can cover a lot of different accents, prosodies and even ambient noise.

-We generated 20 audio samples for each session on each language, for a total of about 60 hours of audio.
+We generated 20 audio samples for each session in each language, for a total of about 60 hours of audio.
 We tried to make each audio fragment as heterogeneous as possible, mixing different speakers at the sentence level.

 ### Evaluation execution
 Our system generates a language model with the documentation provided by the interpreter with the objective of tailoring an ASR component to the particular corpus of an interpreting session.
 This task was performed for each of the 23 glossaries created.

 In our system, each session is handled by a worker that runs the ASR system in tandem with some NLP components that search for matches of terms included in the glossary, and named entities (including numeric entities).
-For the performing of the evaluation, there workers were launched as needed and kept up and running the necessary time.
+For the performance of the evaluation, the workers were launched as needed and kept up and running the necessary time.

 With the current code that orchestrates the audio submission and result gathering, the benchmark execution is performed sequentially.
 This limitation is a bottleneck that limits the size of the corpora for the benchmark, and parallelization is an ongoing task.
 The system consumes audio in real-time, so the evaluation of corpora of ~60 hours of audio takes the same amount of time.